namin/argir/README.md

 A follow-up from [Argument Debugger](https://github.com/namin/argument-debugger), an LLM+ASP system for analyzing and repairing arguments.

+ARGIR is a research system and IR that maps argument structure and offers minimal, verified repairs.
+It integrates AF semantics (clingo) and FOL proving (E‑prover) to (1) diagnose unsupported inferences, circularity, and unresolved contradictions; and (2) repair by (a) abducing missing premises that make conclusions provable and (b) editing AF attacks to restore acceptance—both checked post‑hoc.
+It comes with a web app, CLI, and documentation.

 This README covers setup, CLI usage, LLM configuration, generated outputs, testing, and the core IR contract.

 ---